-There are various ways for a company to bind its employees through an employment agreement in the business world.
+There are various ways for a company to bind its employees through an contract management system in the business world.
 As the business world evolves, a non-disclosure agreement or NDA is one of the many work agreements companies often use.
 One type of employment agreement that is confidential is an NDA.
 Then, what are the functions, roles, and types of NDA?
 Check out the following article.

 Table of Content